 In stayed at the Dusit D2 Resort in Chiang Mai.
 This hotel was awesome!
 It was in walking distance to all the shops and the hotel gym on the top floor was amazing.
 I used it both days we were staying there.
 Working out is a great way to beat jet lag…which I had BAD on this trip.

 Give alms to this sacred temple and explore its astonishing surroundings.
 This is the most important temple in Chiang Mai and definitely an experience worth checking out.
 Additionally, don’t miss visiting a home of a local Thai family to learn about their long-standing traditions and participate in a local cooking class.

 Keep in mind that, when visiting temples in Thailand, you will be required to cover your shoulders and legs.
 Also, you will be required to remove your shoes before entering a temple, but you may wear socks if you don’t want to walk barefoot.

 One of the highlights of the trip to Thailand for me was the Thai for a Day experience which was hosted by a traditional Lanna family.
 We had a garden tour and cooking class to learn their way of life.

 The Thai currency is “baht”.
 All main banks, hotels, restaurants, and shops accept major credit cards.
 However, when visiting local markets and side-street shops, it is recommended that you use cash only.
 Also, prices are negotiable so you can get some awesome souvenirs at a discounted price.

-If you travel with cash, one of the most convenient places for currency exchange is at Bangkok or Chiang Mai Airports.
+If you travel with cash on your trip to Thailand, one of the most convenient places for currency exchange is at Bangkok or Chiang Mai Airports.

-This post has been sponsored by the Tourism Authority of Thailand, Canada.
+This Trip to Thailand post has been sponsored by the Tourism Authority of Thailand, Canada.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that support me.